History

 The Cosmic Ray Isotope Spectrometer is launched aboard the NASA Advanced Composition Explorer satellite.
 Robert Binns, Martin Israel, and Joseph Klarmann were co-investigators along with scientists from other institutions.
 This instrument continues to make key measurements relevant to the origin of cosmic rays.

-TIGER (Trans-Iron Galactic Element Recorder) a high-altitude, balloon-borne instrument designed to measure the elemental abundances of Galactic Cosmic Rays.
+TIGER (Trans-Iron Galactic Element Recorder) a high-altitude, balloon-borne instrument designed to detect the elemental abundances of cosmic rays

 Ray Arvidson was the deputy principal investigator for the Mars exploration rovers